ArtistXoder/mozmile/README.md

 2) cd MinecraftScripts
 3) chmod +x software.sh
 4) than create a shell script called run.sh

-added this to the shell script to easily start the Minecraft Java Server
+5)added this to the shell script to easily start the Minecraft Java Server

 #!/bin/bash

 java -Xmx2500M -Xms2500M -jar server.jar nogui

 6) finally type chmod +x run.sh
 7) bash run.sh

 Last if you need to find the folder to checkout the file system type ls in the terminal.
 Minecraft Java requires at least 4gb of ram to run!